A topic from the subject of Environmental Chemistry in Chemistry.

 Emerging Contaminants and their Environmental Impact

-Emerging contaminants (ECs) are a diverse group of chemicals that are not routinely monitored in the environment but have the potential to cause adverse effects on human health and ecosystems.
-These chemicals can enter the environment through a variety of sources, including industrial discharges, agricultural runoff, and wastewater treatment plant effluent.
+Emerging contaminants (ECs) are a diverse group of chemicals not routinely monitored in the environment but with the potential to cause adverse effects on human health and ecosystems.
+These chemicals can enter the environment through various sources, including industrial discharges, agricultural runoff, and wastewater treatment plant effluent.

 Basic Concepts